-5.5 Transport Connection
+5.5.
+Transport Connection

 The term "Transport Connection" is used in this document as a generic term to represent the end-to-end logical connection as defined by the underlying reliable transport protocol.
-For this revision of this document, a Transport Connection means only a TCP connection.
+For this document, all instances of Transport Connection refer to a TCP connection.

-6 Datamover layer and Datamover protocol
+6. Datamover Layer and Datamover Protocol